Deadheded/Ravencoin-UseCases/RPiX.Address.Asset.Validation.md

 Based on the Methodology proposed by Mangofarmsassets

-We propose the following methodology to build Address Name Tags:
+A. We propose the following methodology to build Address Metadata Tags:

-A. Create Address Name Tag (Recipient)

-Users who want to name their Ravencoin addresses can create an Address Name Tag in the following manner:

 Generate a new Ravencoin address (or use an existing one).
-Create a JSON file with the following information to name the address:

-{
-	"tag": {
-		"tag_type": "ANT",
-		"ravencoin_address": "<Ravencoin address from step 1>",
-		"address_name": "<name that you want to give to the Ravencoin address>", "address_name_mime": "text/x-markdown; charset=UTF-8",
-		"icon": "<base64 encoded png image at 64x64>"
-	},
-	"metadata_signature": {
-			"signature_hash": "<SHA256 hash of the immediately preceding metadata JSON object {...}>", "signature": "<Ravencoin signed signature_hash>"
-	}
-}

-Add the JSON file to IPFS and obtain an IPFS hash.
+Create an IPFS file with information relevant to the tag, such as the PGP public key for an Encryption Address Metadata Tag under RIP11, an Address Name Tag under RIP12, or an Address Identity Tag under RIP13 and add the file to IPFS to obtain a hash.

-Issue a unique asset and send it to the Ravencoin address, adding the IPFS hash from step 3 as the asset metadata and using the following naming convention (excluding the brackets): MAIN_ASSET#ANT_[address_hash]
+"Tag" the Ravencoin address by issuing and sending a unique asset to the address, adding the IPFS hash from step 2 as the asset metadata and using the following naming convention (excluding the brackets): MAIN_ASSET#TAG_[address_hash]

-“MAIN_ASSET” can be any main asset name no more than 10 characters in length, for a total asset name length of up to 23 characters
-(the remaining 7 characters are reserved for potential future functionality).
-Users, wallet providers and other second layer solutions may choose to use a single main asset name for all Address Name Tags they or their platforms generate.
-This reduces the cost of generating each new Address Name Tag to the 5 RVN burn fee.
+“MAIN_ASSET” can be any main asset name no more than 10 characters in length, for a total asset name length of up to 23 characters (the remaining 7 characters are reserved for potential future functionality).
+Users, wallet providers and other second layer solutions may choose to use a single main asset name for all Address Metadata Tags they or their platforms generate.
+This reduces the cost of generating each Address Metadata Tag to the 5 RVN burn fee.

-“ANT” appears as the first three letters after the unique asset tag # in the unique asset name.
-This signifies that the unique asset carries an Address Name Tag and facilitates protocol-level searching for Address Name Tags.
+“TAG” is a three-letter identifyer signifying the Address Metadata Tag being used.
+For example: (1) "PGP" is used in RIP11 to indicate that the the unique asset carries a PGP public key for receiving encrypted metadata; (2) “ANT” is used in RIP12 to specify an Address

+Name Tag for the address; and (3) “AIT” is used in RIP13 to specify an Address Identity Tag for the address.
+Additional applications can use any number of tags for this purpose.

 “address_hash” is the CRC32 hash of the Ravencoin address.
-Using this hash in the unique asset name acts as a checksum, allowing any sender to confirm that the Address Name Tag matches the address that holds it.
+Using this hash in the unique asset name acts as a checksum, allowing any sender to confirm that the encryption receiving asset matches the Ravencoin address that holds it.
 For this purpose, the hash need not be cryptographically secure.
 CRC32 was selected due to its simplicity and short length (8 characters).

 B. Lookup Address Name Tag (Sender)